Notable People

 One of the hardest things in American media is sounding smart without sounding performatively smart.

 Sagal has mostly solved that problem by leaning away from display.
 His mode is conversational rather than declarative, and that does more than make him likable.
-It changes the listener’s relation to expertise and wit.
+It changes the listener's relation to expertise and wit.
 On Wait Wait, knowledge is social.
-The listener is invited to play along, not scolded for not already knowing enough.
+The listener is invited to play along, not scolded for arriving without the answer.

-That helps explain the show’s durability.
-It survived not because every joke was perfect, but because the sensibility stayed inviting.
-The Peabody page emphasizes the “bonhomie and bi-partisan skepticism” of the show’s atmosphere.
+That helps explain the show's durability.
+It survived because the sensibility stayed inviting.
+The Peabody page emphasizes the "bonhomie and bi-partisan skepticism" of the show's atmosphere.
 That is a good description of what Sagal protects.
 The program makes room for cleverness without turning cleverness into a weapon against the audience.

-In a media culture that often rewards humiliation, that is a real choice.
+In a media culture that often rewards humiliation, that is a deliberate choice.

 Constitution USA showed he could carry a larger civic argument